Autodiscovery/Cerebro-Control/README.md

 sudo make install
 make
 ```
-  6. Copy the programs from the Inspire Hand folder to a directory on the PC2 of the H1 for direct control of the hands.
+  5. Copy the programs from the Inspire Hand folder to a directory on the PC2 of the H1 for direct control of the hands.
 Ensure the hands are connected to the H1 PC2 via USB (default: USB0 for the right hand and USB1 for the left hand).
 Then, run the following command:
 ```bash
 pip install -r requirements.txt
 ```

+### Head 360 PC (Optional):

-  7. Finally, place the code from the Head360 folder onto the head PC to stream video data to the socket.
+  1. Finally, place the code from the Head360 folder onto the head PC to stream video data to the socket.
 Alternatively, you can develop your own code and use an external camera to send data to the VR headset by ensuring the correct IP and port addresses for the host PC are used.

 ## Device setup